U.S. FTC asks for more time to file amended complaint in Facebook case - Up News Info

 The U.S. Federal Trade Commission asked a court on Friday for more time to file an amended complaint in its antitrust lawsuit against Facebook Inc.

 The FTC asked the judge to extend his deadline for the complaint until Aug.
-19, noting that Facebook did not oppose the delay.
+19.

 Judge James Boasberg of the U.S. District Court for the District of Columbia said the FTC’s initial complaint failed to show that Facebook had monopoly power in the social networking market but said the FTC could file a new complaint by July 29.